raganwald/raganwald.github.com/index.md

 ### I foster collaboration

-<p STYLE="margin-bottom: 0px;">“<em>Extraordinary communication skills...
-Able to mentor and coach other engineers and make those less experienced experienced comfortable and build their confidence (empowerment) at the same time.
-Your communication skills transcended engineering to other parts of the businesses (Product and Executive leadership).
-And, it is natural leadership...
-Not forced in any way.
-You talk to, and get respect, from the Interns to the C-Level.</em>”</p>
+<p style="margin-bottom: 0px;">“<em>Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.</em>”</p>
-<div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—Richard Hartshorne: Senior Talent Partner, PagerDuty</div>
+<div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—Michael Cucci: Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty</div>

 At PagerDuty, in addition to the [product](#i-ship-products) and [engineering growth](#i-lead-engineering-growth) outcomes above, I also collaborated across group and functional lines: